sh-dv/hat.sh/docs/docs.md

 <hr style="height: 1px">

-### Why am i seeing a notice that says "You have limited experience (max file size of 1GB)"?
+### Why am I seeing a notice that says "You have limited experience (max file size of 1GB)"?

 It means that your browser doesn't support the server-worker fetch api.
 Hence, you are limited to small size files. see [Limitations](#limitations) for more info.